Tomorrow Sleep Memory Foam Mattress Review

 But as a couple, we have to take this into consideration as my heavier weight will often cause her to “roll into” me due to our weight differential.

-With the Tomorrow Sleep foam mattress, the 10” thickness results in my heavier weight sinking down quite a bit on the mattress when sitting up and sitting near the edge.
+With the Tomorrow Sleep foam mattress, the 10” thickness results in my heavier weight causing me to sink down quite a bit on the mattress when sitting up and sitting near the edge.

 When lying down, my weight is dispersed across my body rather well, but sitting causes me to compress the mattress quite a bit.